readelobdill/code-challenges/react/Readme.md

 ### The Challenge:

 Here is a very basic react app.
 It lists some items.
-You can click to select, and change a filter.
+You can click to select, and there is a filter you can change.

 You must update the app to:
 - [ ] Fetch "source" filters remotely from `http://www.kiddom.co/content/types.json`